 - ongoing research into areas of corruption risk and effective approaches to prevention

-- information in the Preventing corruption section of this site, including information on developing corruption prevention policies and plans and on managing specific corruption risks
+- information in the Prevention section of this site, including information on developing corruption prevention policies and plans and on managing specific corruption risks

-- tip sheets, guides, toolkits‚ and other resources, available in the Publications about preventing corruption section of this site.
+- tip sheets, guides, toolkits‚ and other resources, available in the Corruption prevention publications section of this site.

 Given that research on corruption exposure and prevention has to date been limited, the ICAC conducts original research.
 For example, the ICAC conducts periodic research to examine the corruption risks and prevention strategies in NSW public sector organisations.

 The ICAC also conducts periodic surveys to examine NSW public perceptions of corruption and of our role as an anti-corruption agency.